Skip to main content

 Google Analytics 4 for eCommerce: The Bare Minimum

-If you wanna continue using Google Analytics, that is.
+If you want to continue using Google Analytics, that is.

-What's The Difference Between Universal Analytics and Google Analytics 4 (GA4)?
+What's The Difference Between Universal Analytics (UA) and Google Analytics 4 (GA4)?

-It’s easy to go down the rabbit hole of guides and comparisons between the two and there are already a number of great posts, some of which are linked below in the further reading section.
-So here let me just point out the biggest differences.
+It’s easy to go down the rabbit hole of guides and comparisons between the two, and there are already a number of great posts, some of which are linked below.
+So here, let me just point out the biggest differences.

 Let’s start with the obvious one, the Reporting interface.
-The old reports and metrics you are used to in UA are not there anymore and you'll have to work hard to recreate them in the new GA4.
-By default, GA4 includes the Reports snapshot report, the Realtime report, the following report collections (Life cycle and User collections), and topics (uniquely collection-defined topics).
-When you want to analyze your data further, you can use Explorations and BigQuery (more on reports here).
+The old reports and metrics you are used to in UA are not there anymore, and you'll have to work hard to recreate them in the new GA4.
+By default (and as of April 2023), GA4 includes the Reports snapshot report, the Real Time report, the following report collections (including Life cycle and User), Explorations (collection of templated charts and reports you can use), and Advertising snapshot report.
+When you want to analyze your data further, you can use BigQuery (more on reports here).

 Besides the reporting interface, the biggest difference is in the measurement model that is used.
-In a way, UA was built for desktop web and independent sessions and cookie data while GA4 is built to help you understand your customers across many different touchpoints (web and app) with an event-based measurement model.
+In a way, UA was built for desktop web, independent sessions, and cookie data, while GA4 is built to help you understand your customers across touchpoints (web and app) with an event-based measurement model.

-This means that in GA4 Events not Sessions are the building blocks.
-Every interaction from the user is an event and events contain parameters.
-In UA an event had a category, action, and label.
-In GA4 an event like page_view for example, contains the parameters like page_location (page URL), page_referrer (previous page URL), page_title etc. This fact alone is what makes simple UA > GA4 data porting not that easy and it is better to rethink data collection in the GA4 model from the ground up instead (I’ll talk about that a bit later).
+This means that in GA4, Events, not Sessions are the building blocks.
+Every interaction from the user is an event, and events contain parameters.
+In UA, an event had a category, action, and label.
+In GA4, an event like page_view, for example, contains the parameters like page_location (page URL), page_referrer (previous page URL), and page_title.
+This fact alone is what makes simple UA > GA4 data porting not that easy, and it is better to rethink data collection in the GA4 model from the ground up instead (I’ll talk about that a bit later).

-Events in GA4 are grouped into 4 categories:
+Events in GA4 are grouped into four categories:

-• Custom Events – Events (and parameters) that you can create and implement yourself.
+• Custom Events – Events (and parameters) you can create and implement yourself.

-Keep in mind that there are some limits to events in GA4 i.e. 40 characters max for event name, parameter name, and parameter value; up to 25 parameters per event, and no more than 500 uniquely named events in total.
+Remember that there are some limits to events in GA4, i.e., 40 characters max for event name, parameter name, and parameter value; up to 25 parameters per event, and no more than 500 uniquely named events in total.

 Finally, the learning curve.
 I am not saying that UA is easier to learn.
 I am saying we all will need much more time to understand the new reports and make the mental switch to the new event-based model of GA4.